Skip to content

 The following options are available in the context menu for each of the sub-tests:

-• Show Objects: Show objects form a sub-test in the Object Tree
+• Show Objects: Show objects from a sub-test in the Object Tree.

 • Rename: Rename this sub-test